 How Small Businesses Can Efficiently Clear Overstock Inventory

-Overstock inventory is a common issue that most small businesses face at some point.
-It can happen for many reasons, such as ordering too much, making an incorrect estimate of customer demand, or experiencing delays in your supply chain.
-Regardless of the cause, overstock can create significant problems.
-It ties up your cash, takes up storage space, and can even hurt your business if products expire, go out of style, or just don’t sell.
+Overstock inventory is a common problem for small businesses.
+It can happen for many reasons, like ordering too much, misjudging customer demand, or supply chain delays.
+Overstock causes issues: it ties up cash, takes up storage space, and can hurt your business if products expire, go out of style, or don’t sell.
 The good news?
-There are several simple and smart ways to clear out overstock quickly and efficiently, without harming your brand or profits.
+There are simple and smart ways to clear overstock quickly and efficiently, without hurting your brand or profits.

 Understand Why You’re Overstocked